csinparallel/mpi4py-examples/README.md

 ## Drug design simulation

-From any directory on the head node of the cluster, you can do this:
+From any directory on `virtual20.cs.stolaf.edu`, you can do this:

 ```sh
 cd  ~/CSinParallel/mpi4py-examples/drug-design